joinpursuit/8-0-technical-curriculum/03-react/react-crud/readme.md

 You may be surprised to learn that there's not much else to React than what you've learned so far.
 Much of the challenge as you advance will be to synthesize what you have learned and apply it to increasingly complex projects.

-That said, building a typical application you might see on the web is quite complex if you start from scratch.
-In this lesson, you'll focus on learning about the key actions on just about every website.
-Doing so will get you prepared for building all kinds of applications.
+That said, building a typical application you might see on the web is quite complex.
+In this lesson, you'll focus on learning about the key actions that interact with data on just about every website.

 ## Learning objectives